EleutherAI/website/content-blog/sae_seed_similarity.md

 # Aligning SAEs with different seeds

-We train SAEs of different sizes on the residual stream of Pythia-160m.
+We train SAEs of different sizes on the MLP at layer 6 of Pythia-160m.
 For all SAEs we use the same data order, and for each size we train 2 SAEs with different random seeds.
 The SAEs are trained for 8B tokens of the Pile.

 In order to measure the degree of alignment between independently trained SAEs, we use the [Hungarian algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm) to efficiently compute the matching between their latents which maximizes the average cosine similarity between the matched encoder/decoder vectors.
 This average cosine similarity after matching can be used as an overall alignment score.
 Whether to use encoder or decoder vectors for matching is a hyperparameter in this approach, although we find that the two options usually yield the same matchings (Figure 1).

 Looking at the distribution of cosine similarities after matching, we observe that there are two modes in the distribution, one of high similarity and another of low similarity.
 Overall, cosine similarities for encoder and decoder vectors are strongly correlated.
 We observe in cases where encoder and decoder matchings disagree (colored in orange), the cosine similarity is usually low, whereas similarities are higher when the encoder and decoder matchings agree (colored in blue).

 ![alignment](/images/blog/sae_seed_similarity/equal.jpg)
-_Fig.1 Alignment of a 32k latent SAE trained on the MLP of Pythia 160m.
+_Fig.1 Alignment of a 32k latent SAE trained on the sixth MLP of Pythia 160m.
 Each latent is colored by whether the Hungarian algorithm finds the same pair when using the decoder and encoder directions.
 The average alignment of points with equal decoder and encoder indices is 0.72 and of the ones that have different indices is 0.33._

 We consider a latent **X** in SAE **A** to be “shared” in SAE **B** if and only if **X** is matched to a latent **Y** in **B** with which it has cosine similarity greater than 0.7 according to both the encoder and decoder weights.
 We chose this threshold because it excludes over 99% of latents where encoder and decoder matchings disagree (Figure 1).
 By this definition, only **53%** of latents are shared across our two independently trained SAEs.